 The Main Hall is the Hall of African Animals and this showcases the megafauna of the African habitats.
 Think Elephants, Rhino’s, Lions, Giraffes, Hippos, etc… The issue is these are actual animal skins and at times it’s hard not to think…Wouldn’t it be better if there were not dead, killed for our entertainment!
 The reality is these animals were killed many decades ago, and at the time many, which are now critically endangered, were actually plentiful.
 We should not judge the actions of the past by today’s standards, and as such we have no Moral issue with the display.
 Still, there is a nagging feeling, and this is most intense in the Gorilla Display.
 Something feels very wrong here.

-The conservation work that has been done by the museum, has been a major contributor to stopping these creatures actully going extinct in the wild, so good has come from it in the end.
+The conservation work that has been done by the museum has been a major contributor to stopping these creatures actually going extinct in the wild, so good has come from it in the end.
 There are also similar displays of New World Animals, Asian Mammals, and several Bird Displays.
 These are all stunningly created and incredibly realistic.
 However, there are several other exhibits that we really liked.

 Our Favourite part of the Museum, and one of the most popular, is the Fossils hall.
 The AMNH Has a fantastic display of dinosaur fossils and here you come face to face with T-rex, Triceratops, Brontosaurus (Apatosaurus), stegosaurus, allosaurus, and the newly added Titanosaur a 122-foot long Dinosaur that has only recently been discovered.
 We love Dinosaurs and the Fossils on display are really excellent and would make a great “bribe” if you want to get kids to behave!

 Overall we think the American Museum of Natural History is one of the best museums in the world let alone in New York.
 The Displays are beautiful, informative, and thought-provoking.
 We think everyone should see this museum.